-Phenomenological recording (see Section 2.1) is sufficient for the reproduction of content but is not sufficient for understanding the experience of the performer or practitioner.
+Phenomenological recording (see Section 2.1) is sufficient for the reproduction of content but is not sufficient for understanding the experience of the performed or practitioner.
 To record this experience, we recommend representing crafting actions rather than only motions.
-That is to thicken the ethnographic description with entities and quantities found in the mechanical and cognitive domains, as these have been specifically identified in the following domains of the literature:
+That is to thicken the ethnographic description with entities and quantities found in the mechanical and cognitive domains, as these have been identified in the respective domains of literature and specifically

-- Physical and mechanical events involving motor-induced actions concerning the crafting workspace and materials; - Cognitive events involving mental activities for the perception of the environment, including predictions regarding possible actions, plans, and judgements.
+- Physical and mechanical events, involving motor-induced actions upon the crafting workspace and materials - Cognitive events involve mental activities for the perception of the environment, predictions upon possible actions, plans, and judgements.

 Moreover, visual and semantic documentation is still distant.
-To better understand and document crafting action, we recommend the semantic representation of the aforementioned quantities and entities.
+To better understand and document crafting action we recommend the semantic representation of the aforementioned quantities and entities.
 We recommend using the MOP infrastructure [55] to document craft instances in steps, associating phenomenological action recordings with verbal descriptions.